visgl/luma.gl/docs/api-reference/webgl/transform-feedback.md

 * `props.program`= (Object) - Gets a mapping of varying name to buffer indices from a linked program if supplied.
 * `props.buffers`=(Object) - Map of location index or name to Buffer object or buffer parameters object.
 If buffer parameters object is supplied, it contains following fields.
   * `buffer`=(Buffer) - Buffer object to be bound.
-  * `offsetInBytes`=(Number, default: 0) - Byte offset that is used to start recording the data in the buffer.
+  * `byteOffset`=(Number, default: 0) - Byte offset that is used to start recording the data in the buffer.
-  * `sizeInBytes`=(Number, default: remaining buffer size) - Size in bytes that is used for recording the data.
+  * `byteSize`=(Number, default: remaining buffer size) - Size in bytes that is used for recording the data.
 * `props.bindOnUse`=`true` - If true, binds and unbinds buffers before and after use, rather than right away when set.
 Workaround for a possible [Khronos/Chrome bug](https://github.com/KhronosGroup/WebGL/issues/2346).

 Notes: